MizaGBF/GBFTMR/readme.md

 * `boss`: Similar to `background` but only generate the boss (No background image).
 * `party`: Check the clipboard for GBFPIB data to draw the party.
 * `autoinput`: Force the Auto Setting selection prompt.
 * `nminput`: Force the Unite and Fight / Dread Barrage / Record of the time Fight/Nightmare icon selection prompt.
-Note: Record of the Ten fights automatically add the event icon on the top left.
 * `textinput`: Force the Text input prompt.
 * `asset`: To display an asset.
 Filename must be set under the `asset` key.